 In 2009, the Credit Union entered into a ten year commitment for the provision of retail banking services provided by Celero with a five year contract renewal option.
 In 2015, the contract was renewed for an additional seven years commencing in 2016.
+During the year, the Credit Union signed an early renewal contract that extends to December 31, 2025.
 The annual operating fee is calculated as a percentage of the aggregate fees paid by all Credit Unions using the banking system.